 It has been extensively researched in the literature that for SSA countries, the association between output growth and public expenditure is directly proportional (Nurudeen & Usman, 2010; Usman & Agbede, 2015; Kimaro et al., 2017; Ademuyiwa & Adetunji, 2019).
 The effect of public spending on economic growth in SSA was the primary focus of these studies, rather than the varying degrees of economic success experienced by the various nations.
-None of these studies has differentiated between the African nations of sub-Saharan Africa that have higher and lower incomes (upper-and middle-income countries).
+None of these studies has differentiated between the African nations of sub-Saharan Africa that have higher and lower incomes (upper- and middle-income countries).

 Policymakers will need to know which aspects of government spending contribute significantly and favourably to output growth in SSA's low- and middle-income economies.
 It will be possible to design policies that are specific to each income level of SSA countries with the help of policy action based on these empirical findings.
 This study adds to the body of knowledge on output growth and public spending by categorising SSA countries into three low and middle-income (upper and lower) groups.

 The novelty of this study lies in the fact that it examines the relationship between public spending and economic growth while taking into account the varying levels of income in SSA countries.
-First things first, this study is essentially the first one of its kind because it analyses SSA according to the classification of income levels used by the World Bank.
+First things first, this study to the best of our knowledge is essentially the first one of its kind because it analyses SSA according to the classification of income levels used by the World Bank.
 This is extremely important to keep in mind when attempting to draw conclusions regarding the relationship between spending and output growth in the upper and lower countries of SSA.
-In some earlier studies, SSA nations were classified according to their respective regional locations.
+In some earlier studies (e.g. Eze et al., 2022; Njagi, Arsenijevic & Groot, 2018), SSA nations were classified according to their respective regional locations.
 Even though they are located in the same general region, some countries' economic outlooks couldn't be more different from one another.
 The policymakers will learn from the analysis based on income classification what the governments of low-income countries should spend and do in the process of allocating resources if they want to improve their economies.

-Second, the research sheds light on the ways in which powerful institutional traits have an effect on the here and now.
-The researchers have not considered the impact of institutional quality on the relationship between public expenditure and economic growth.
+Second, researchers do not take into account how institutional quality influences the link between public spending and economic growth (Usman & Agbede, 2015; Taiwo & Abayomi, 2011).
+Furthermore, given that SSA is frequently noted for having weak institutions (Liani, Nyamongo & Tolhurst, 2020).
 Moreover, it is noteworthy that the Southern and Eastern African regions have been consistently identified as possessing inadequate institutional frameworks (Shobe, 2017; Asamoah, Mensah, and Bondzie, 2019).
 Therefore, it is imperative to identify the precise institutional elements that impede financial progress in the region, consequently hindering its economic advancement.
 The reason for this is that the regions of Southern and Eastern Africa are often acknowledged for possessing inadequate institutional frameworks.
-According to Rodrik's (2000) influential discourse on institutions for achieving growth of high quality, non-market institutions play a crucial role in ensuring the proper functioning of markets, and this principle applies to markets in sub-Saharan Africa (SSA) as well.
-Social Security Administration (SSA) markets are not exempt from this phenomenon.
+Rodrik (2000) argues that non-market institutions are necessary for markets to function well, and sub-Saharan Africa (SSA) markets are no exception.

-2.0 Related Literature
+Related Literature